 Cross-Device Tracking.
 When you use your mobile device to interact with the Site, we may receive information about your mobile device, including a unique identifier for your device.
 We and our service providers and third parties we collaborate with, including ad networks, may use cross-device/cross-context tracking.
 For example, you might use multiple browsers on a single device, or use various devices (such as desktops, smartphones and tablets), which can result in your having multiple accounts or profiles across these various contexts and devices.
 Cross-device/cross-context technology may be used to connect these various accounts or profiles and the corresponding data from the different contexts and devices.

-European Residents: If you are a resident of the European Union (the “EU”), the European Economic Area or Switzerland, please see our Additional Privacy Notice for Certain European Residents and our Privacy Shield Notice below.
+European Residents: If you are a resident of the European Union (the “EU”), the European Economic Area or Switzerland or the United Kingdom, please see our Additional Privacy Notice for Certain European Residents and our Privacy Shield Notice below.

 Opt-Out.
 If you no longer wish to receive marketing-related emails from us, or you prefer that we not share personal information about you in the future with our affiliates and/or with third parties, you may opt out by following the “unsubscribe” instructions in the latest such message you have received or by contacting us at email@example.com.
 Please specify whether you are opting out of receiving messages from us or from us sharing your information with our affiliates and third parties.